contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 5. A musical selection
 6. The baptism
 7. A time of reverence while those who participated in the baptism change into dry clothes (hymns or Primary songs may be played or sung during this time)
-8. The confirmation of 8-year-old members of record; the confirmation of converts if determined by the bishop (see [18.8](18-priesthood-ordinances-and-blessings.md#188-confirmation-and-gift-of-the-holy-ghost))
+8. The confirmation of 8-year-old members of record; the confirmation of converts (see [18.8](18-priesthood-ordinances-and-blessings.md#188-confirmation-and-gift-of-the-holy-ghost))
 9. Bearing of testimonies by new converts, if desired
 10. A closing hymn and prayer
 11. Postlude music